MEES for UK Hotels — Owner-Operator Planning for the Revised EPC-B Trajectory

 How solar PV affects EPC rating

 Solar PV directly improves EPC rating by reducing the building’s calculated CO2 emissions.
 A 100 kW solar installation on a typical 80-room UK hotel will typically lift EPC by 1-2 bands depending on starting position.
-Combined with LED lighting, heat pump electrification, and insulation upgrades, MEES-compliant upgrades typically deliver EPC B by 2030.
+Combined with LED lighting, heat pump electrification, and insulation upgrades, MEES-compliant upgrades typically reach EPC B comfortably ahead of the revised (proposed 2031) deadline.

 Capex planning timeline

-Hotels currently EPC D or below should plan a 2-3 year capex programme to reach EPC B by 2030.
+Hotels currently EPC D or below should plan a 2-3 year capex programme to reach EPC B ahead of the revised MEES deadline (now proposed for 2031; the interim 2027 milestone was dropped).
 Typical sequence: insulation and fabric improvements (year 1), heat pump electrification (year 2), solar PV (year 2-3), final EPC reassessment (year 3).
 Combined capex typically £180,000-£450,000 for an 80-100 room hotel — but most components qualify for AIA 100% first-year tax relief.

 See more